andydevs/akash/JOURNAL.md

 So I've done a few things since the last entry.
 This is gonna be a long entry

-The first thing, ld doesn't work...
-I'd have to use gcc for program.
-However, ar rcs works for libraries!
+The first thing, `ld` doesn't work...
+I had to use `gcc` for program.
+However, `ar rcs` works for libraries!

 So in the beginning my project folder looked like this